cozy-labs/cozy-light/README.md

 Then, with your browser, connect to: `http://localhost:19104/`

+### Daemonize

+To run Cozy Light in the background at each startup, it requires you daemonize it with a system tool.
+The simpler way is to use a platform agnostic daemonizer tool.
+We recommend [supervisor](http://supervisord.org/).
+Install it that way:

+    sudo apt-get install supervisor

+Then create a new configuration file `/etc/supervisor/conf.d/cozy-light.conf` with the following content (don't forget to put the right user in the user field):

+    [program:cozy-light]
+    autorestart=true
+    autostart=true
+    command=cozy-light start
+    redirect_stderr=true
+    user=youruser

+Finally refresh Supervisor configuration and enjoy your Cozy Light:

+    supervisorctl update

 # Platform applications

 By default the platform handles only apps based on Node.js and PouchDB.